wkaisertexas/ScreenTimeLapse/README.md

 Download the latest version from the [Releases page](https://github.com/wkaisertexas/ScreenTimeLapse/releases).

-1. Download `TimeLapze.zip`.
+1. Download `TimeLapze.zip`
-2. If Chrome or Safari warns about the file, ignore it.
+2. If Chrome or Safari warns about the file, ignore it
-3. Extract the archive to get `ScreenTimeLapse.app`.
+3. Extract the archive to get `ScreenTimeLapse.app`
-4. Move it to your `Applications` folder.
+4. Move it to your `Applications` folder

 ## Local Development